bloidonia/hello-crac/README.md

 This is a simple Micronaut Framework application with a single endpoint `/hello` which returns "Hello World".

-It includes the experimental CRaC support, and the experimental crac gradle plugin.
+It includes the experimental CRaC support, and the experimental CRaC Gradle plugin.

-### Setup:
+### Prerequisites:

 1. Clone [micronaut-gradle-plugin](https://github.com/micronaut-projects/micronaut-gradle-plugin) check out the `crac-plugin` branch and run `./gradlew publishToMavenLocal`

 ### Building the image

-To generate the image **on an x86 linux/osx machine**, run:
+To generate the image **on an x86 linux/osx machine**, run (in this project folder):

 ```
 ./gradlew dockerBuildCrac